ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-Each folder contains modifications that are made to the source files in a chapter.
-The following table summarizes the folder - chapter - modification correspondence:
+Each folder contains modifications that are made to some of the source files in a chapter.
+The files ``CHANGES.txt, development.ini, MANIFEST.in, production.ini, README.txt`` and ``setup.cfg`` that result from the scaffold are not modified in the tutorial.
+The following table shows the folder - chapter correspondence and those files that are modified on each chapter:

 +-----------------+----------------------------+---------------------------------------------------------------------------------------------+
 +  Folder         |  Chapter                   | Source files                                                                                |